timescale/docs/api/_hyperfunctions/state_agg/interpolated_state_timeline.md

         description: The length of the interval to be calculated
     optional:
       - name: prev
-        type: TimelineAgg
+        type: StateAgg
         description: >
-          The timeline aggregate from the prior interval, used to interpolate the value at `start`.
+          The state aggregate from the prior interval, used to interpolate the value at `start`.
 If `NULL`, the first timestamp in `aggregate` is used as the start of the interval.
       - name: next
-        type: TimelineAgg
+        type: StateAgg
         description: >
-          The timeline aggregate from the following interval, used to interpolate the value at `start + interval`.
+          The state aggregate from the following interval, used to interpolate the value at `start + interval`.
 If `NULL`, the last timestamp in `aggregate` is used as the end of the interval.
     returns:
       - column: state
         type: TEXT | BIGINT
-        description: A state found in the timeline aggregate
+        description: A state found in the state aggregate
       - column: start_time
         type: TIMESTAMPTZ
         description: The time when the state started (inclusive)